Muukid/muTrueType/README.md

 mutt uses the `muttResult` enumerator to represent how a function went.
 It has the following possible values:

-* `MUTT_SUCCESS`: the task succeeded.
+* `MUTT_SUCCESS` - the task succeeded.

-* `MUTT_FAILED_MALLOC`: a call to malloc failed; memory was insufficient to perform the operation
+* `MUTT_FAILED_MALLOC` - a call to malloc failed; memory was insufficient to perform the operation

-* `MUTT_FAILED_REALLOC`: a call to realloc failled; memory was insufficient to perform the operation.
+* `MUTT_FAILED_REALLOC` - a call to realloc failled; memory was insufficient to perform the operation.

-* `MUTT_UNFOUND_TABLE`: the table could not be located within the data.
+* `MUTT_UNFOUND_TABLE` - the table could not be located within the data.

-* `MUTT_DUPLICATE_TABLE`: another table with the same tag was found.
+* `MUTT_DUPLICATE_TABLE` - another table with the same tag was found.

-* `MUTT_INVALID_TABLE_DIRECTORY_LENGTH`: the length of the given TrueType data is not enough for the table directory.
+* `MUTT_INVALID_TABLE_DIRECTORY_LENGTH` - the length of the given TrueType data is not enough for the table directory.
 Likely the length is incorrect or the data given is not TrueType data.

-* `MUTT_INVALID_TABLE_DIRECTORY_SFNT_VERSION`: the value for "sfntVersion" in the table directory was invalid.
+* `MUTT_INVALID_TABLE_DIRECTORY_SFNT_VERSION` - the value for "sfntVersion" in the table directory was invalid.
 Since this is the first value read when loading TrueType data, this most likely means that rather the data given is corrupt, not TrueType data, or is under another incompatible wrapper (such as fonts that use CFF data).

-* `MUTT_INVALID_TABLE_DIRECTORY_SEARCH_RANGE`: the value for "searchRange" in the table directory was invalid.
+* `MUTT_INVALID_TABLE_DIRECTORY_SEARCH_RANGE` - the value for "searchRange" in the table directory was invalid.

-* `MUTT_INVALID_TABLE_DIRECTORY_ENTRY_SELECTOR`: the value for "entrySelector" in the table directory was invalid.
+* `MUTT_INVALID_TABLE_DIRECTORY_ENTRY_SELECTOR` - the value for "entrySelector" in the table directory was invalid.

-* `MUTT_INVALID_TABLE_DIRECTORY_RANGE_SHIFT`: the value for "rangeShift" in the table directory was invalid.
+* `MUTT_INVALID_TABLE_DIRECTORY_RANGE_SHIFT` - the value for "rangeShift" in the table directory was invalid.

-* `MUTT_INVALID_TABLE_RECORD_OFFSET`: the value for "offset" in a table record was out of range.
+* `MUTT_INVALID_TABLE_RECORD_OFFSET` - the value for "offset" in a table record was out of range.

-* `MUTT_INVALID_TABLE_RECORD_LENGTH`: the value for "length" in a table record was out of range.
+* `MUTT_INVALID_TABLE_RECORD_LENGTH` - the value for "length" in a table record was out of range.

-* `MUTT_INVALID_TABLE_RECORD_CHECKSUM`: the value for "checksum" in a table record was invalid.
+* `MUTT_INVALID_TABLE_RECORD_CHECKSUM` - the value for "checksum" in a table record was invalid.

-* `MUTT_INVALID_MAXP_LENGTH`: the value for the table length of maxp was invalid.
+* `MUTT_INVALID_MAXP_LENGTH` - the value for the table length of maxp was invalid.
 This could mean that an unsupported version of the table is being used.

-* `MUTT_INVALID_MAXP_VERSION`: the version value in the maxp table was invalid/unsupported.
+* `MUTT_INVALID_MAXP_VERSION` - the version value in the maxp table was invalid/unsupported.

-* `MUTT_INVALID_MAXP_MAX_ZONES`: the value for "maxZones" in the maxp table was invalid.
+* `MUTT_INVALID_MAXP_MAX_ZONES` - the value for "maxZones" in the maxp table was invalid.

-* `MUTT_INVALID_HEAD_LENGTH`: the value for the table length of head was invalid.
+* `MUTT_INVALID_HEAD_LENGTH` - the value for the table length of head was invalid.
 This could mean that an unsupported version of the table is being used.

-* `MUTT_INVALID_HEAD_VERSION`: the version value in the head table was invalid/unsupported.
+* `MUTT_INVALID_HEAD_VERSION` - the version value in the head table was invalid/unsupported.

-* `MUTT_INVALID_HEAD_MAGIC_NUMBER`: the value for "magicNumber" in the head table was invalid.
+* `MUTT_INVALID_HEAD_MAGIC_NUMBER` - the value for "magicNumber" in the head table was invalid.

-* `MUTT_INVALID_HEAD_UNITS_PER_EM`: the value for "unitsPerEm" in the head table was invalid.
+* `MUTT_INVALID_HEAD_UNITS_PER_EM` - the value for "unitsPerEm" in the head table was invalid.

-* `MUTT_INVALID_HEAD_X_MIN_MAX`: the values for "xMin" and "xMax" in the head table were invalid.
+* `MUTT_INVALID_HEAD_X_MIN_MAX` - the values for "xMin" and "xMax" in the head table were invalid.

-* `MUTT_INVALID_HEAD_Y_MIN_MAX`: the values for "yMin" and "yMax" in the head table were invalid.
+* `MUTT_INVALID_HEAD_Y_MIN_MAX` - the values for "yMin" and "yMax" in the head table were invalid.

-* `MUTT_INVALID_HEAD_INDEX_TO_LOC_FORMAT`: the value for "indexToLocFormat" in the head table was invalid.
+* `MUTT_INVALID_HEAD_INDEX_TO_LOC_FORMAT` - the value for "indexToLocFormat" in the head table was invalid.

-* `MUTT_INVALID_HEAD_GLYPH_DATA_FORMAT`: the value for "glyphDataFormat" in the head table was invalid/unsupported.
+* `MUTT_INVALID_HEAD_GLYPH_DATA_FORMAT` - the value for "glyphDataFormat" in the head table was invalid/unsupported.

-* `MUTT_INVALID_HHEA_LENGTH`: the value for the table length of hhea was invalid.
+* `MUTT_INVALID_HHEA_LENGTH` - the value for the table length of hhea was invalid.
 This could mean that an unsupported version of the table is being used.

-* `MUTT_INVALID_HHEA_VERSION`: the version value in the hhea table was invalid/unsupported.
+* `MUTT_INVALID_HHEA_VERSION` - the version value in the hhea table was invalid/unsupported.

-* `MUTT_INVALID_HHEA_METRIC_DATA_FORMAT`: the value for "metricDataFormat" in the hhea table was invalid/unsupported.
+* `MUTT_INVALID_HHEA_METRIC_DATA_FORMAT` - the value for "metricDataFormat" in the hhea table was invalid/unsupported.

-* `MUTT_INVALID_HHEA_NUMBER_OF_HMETRICS`: the value for "numberOfHMetrics" in the hhea table was invalid/unsupported.
+* `MUTT_INVALID_HHEA_NUMBER_OF_HMETRICS` - the value for "numberOfHMetrics" in the hhea table was invalid/unsupported.

-* `MUTT_INVALID_HMTX_LENGTH`: the value for the table length of hmtx was invalid.
+* `MUTT_INVALID_HMTX_LENGTH` - the value for the table length of hmtx was invalid.

-* `MUTT_INVALID_LOCA_LENGTH`: the value for the table length of loca was invalid.
+* `MUTT_INVALID_LOCA_LENGTH` - the value for the table length of loca was invalid.

+* `MUTT_INVALID_POST_LENGTH` - the value for the table length of post was invalid.

+* `MUTT_INVALID_POST_VERSION` - the value "version" in the post table was invalid/unsupported.

+* `MUTT_INVALID_GLYPH_NAME_INDEX` - an index in the array "glyphNameIndex" in the version 2.0 post subtable was out of range.

-* `MUTT_HHEA_REQUIRES_MAXP`: the hhea table failed to load becuase maxp is rather not being loaded or failed to load, and hhea relies on maxp.
+* `MUTT_HHEA_REQUIRES_MAXP` - the hhea table failed to load becuase maxp is rather not being loaded or failed to load, and hhea relies on maxp.

-* `MUTT_HMTX_REQUIRES_MAXP`: the hmtx table failed to load because maxp is rather not being loaded or failed to load, and hmtx relies on mxap.
+* `MUTT_HMTX_REQUIRES_MAXP` - the hmtx table failed to load because maxp is rather not being loaded or failed to load, and hmtx relies on mxap.

-* `MUTT_HMTX_REQUIRES_HHEA`: the hmtx table failed to load because hhea is rather not being loaded or failed to load, and hmtx relies on hhea.
+* `MUTT_HMTX_REQUIRES_HHEA` - the hmtx table failed to load because hhea is rather not being loaded or failed to load, and hmtx relies on hhea.

-* `MUTT_LOCA_REQUIRES_HEAD`: the loca table failed to load because head is rather not being loaded or failed to load, and loca relies on head.
+* `MUTT_LOCA_REQUIRES_HEAD` - the loca table failed to load because head is rather not being loaded or failed to load, and loca relies on head.

-* `MUTT_LOCA_REQUIRES_MAXP`: the loca table failed to load because maxp is rather not being loaded or failed to load, and loca relies on maxp.
+* `MUTT_LOCA_REQUIRES_MAXP` - the loca table failed to load because maxp is rather not being loaded or failed to load, and loca relies on maxp.

 Most of these errors getting triggered imply that rather the data is corrupt (especially in regards to checksum errors), uses some extension or format not supported by this library (such as OpenType), has accidental incorrect values, or is purposely malformed to attempt to get out of the memory region of the file data.